YuLab-SMU/.github/profile/README.md

 ----

-Our mission is to advance human health, deepen our understanding of diseases, and improve treatments by developing innovative methods, tools, and novel analytical approaches.
+We aim to advance human health, deepen our understanding of diseases, and improve treatments by developing innovative methods, tools, and novel analytical approaches.

 ### Links